starcitizen-lug/knowledge-base/wiki/Performance-Tuning.md

 ## Zram & Swap

-We currently recommend a combined 40GB RAM + swap to avoid Out Of Memory crashes while playing Star Citizen.
-Systems with less than 40GB RAM will need additional swap or zram configured.
-Systems with >40GB RAM should be fine as long as any size swap file exists; the game likes to swap even when you have plenty of ram.

 Zram stores swap in RAM using on-the-fly compression which can improve game performance when memory utilization gets high.
-In our experience, this tends to provide better performance in Star Citizen than zswap.
+Zswap can also be used, but is less straightforward to optimize properly so we currently only include zram instructions here.

+We recommend configuring zram and a swapfile as described below to avoid out of memory crashes and performance issues while playing Star Citizen.
+See the links in the tip field and example `zram-generator.conf` below for details.
-- For systems with 16GB RAM, we recommend all 16GB configured for zram with at least 24GB in a swap file.
+- For 16GB RAM, we recommend configuring `zram-size = ram` with at least 24GB in a swap file.
-- For systems with 32GB RAM, we recommend configuring all 32GB for zram with at least 8GB in a swap file.
+- For 32GB RAM, we recommend configuring `zram-size = ram` with at least 8GB in a swap file.
+- For 64GB RAM, we recommend configuring `zram-size = 4GB`.
+Consider also setting any size swap file as a backup.

+{: .important }
+> - When using zram, zswap needs to be [disabled](https://wiki.archlinux.org/title/Zswap#Toggling_zswap) to take full advantage of zram.
+> - System swap configuration needs to be optimized to take full advantage of zram.
+Follow the [configuration example here](https://wiki.archlinux.org/title/Zram#Optimizing_swap_on_zram).

 {: .tip }
-> - When using zram, zswap needs to be [disabled](https://wiki.archlinux.org/title/Zswap#Toggling_zswap).
-> - See the Arch Wiki for [zram setup](https://wiki.archlinux.org/title/Zram#Using_zram-generator) instructions that should work for most distros as well as [zram optimization](https://wiki.archlinux.org/title/Zram#Optimizing_swap_on_zram) steps.
+> - See the Arch Wiki for [zram setup](https://wiki.archlinux.org/title/Zram#Using_zram-generator) instructions that should work for most distros.
 > - See the Arch Wiki for [swap file creation](https://wiki.archlinux.org/title/Swap#Swap_file_creation) instructions.
 Btrfs users, follow [these instructions](https://wiki.archlinux.org/title/Btrfs#Swap_file).
 Bazzite users, follow [these instructions](https://docs.bazzite.gg/Advanced/swapfile/).
 > - Verify your configuration with `zramctl` and `swapon --show`.